 Anamika, that lucky bitch, Shunya suppresses a sharp grin as he pictures Anamika’s highfalutin smirk, triumphant as she lords it over him.
 Whatever, honestly—he’ll just meet up with her when she gets back.
 But damn, he’d love to be in Burma right now.

-“Then, I’ll assume one of the reserves will be chosen as a new partner.”
+“You think one of the reserves will be chosen as a new partner.”
 It’s disappointing, to be frank.
-The Khloris’s reserve subunit is composed of a handful of kids a couple of years younger than Shunya, likely fresh out of training.
+The reserve subunit is composed of a handful newbies likely fresh out of training.

-However, he doubts he would keep this partner for long—teams are created and assigned to missions based on the difficulty of the task at hand.
-The assholes in the rolling office chairs in the fortified underground can’t afford to bench Shunya, who takes primarily high-level, high-risk assignments.
+But teams are created and assigned to missions based on the difficulty of the task at hand.
+The assholes sat in the office chairs in the fortified underground can’t afford to bench Shunya, who takes primarily high-level, high-risk assignments.

 Sahil just shrugs, “I don’t know yet, to be quite honest with you, little fox.
-But I just came to let you know to expect to be called in soon.”
+But I just came to let you know to expect to be called in.”

 The wind blows sand through the shattered and loose-hinged windows of the ruined buildings around them, making a low and familiar whistling, one that Shunya is plenty accustomed to yet still finds oddly pleasant.
 His eyes sting when his loose and unkempt hair blows into his face with his back facing the hot gust.

-It was only a matter of time, Shunya muses.
+It was only a matter of time.
 It was a miracle that Arthit made it through training in the first place, much less hold a Khloris title for what should be—Shunya squints as he tries to remember—two years.
 And it’s better this—it’s better the unceremonious removal than having to deal with the unnecessary guilt of having him die in the field.

 Arthit’s a sweet kid—one who probably deserves a ticket out that isn’t a bullet.
 However, Shunya isn’t too sure of the likelihood of that, either.